natometer/unstuck/README.md

 Timed interventions include a visual countdown ring.
 All content is grounded in coaching practice and published research.

----

-## How to use

-Open `index.html` in any browser.
-No build step, no dependencies beyond Google Fonts.

-**Deploy to GitHub Pages:**
-1. Push this folder to a GitHub repository
-2. Go to Settings > Pages > Source: Deploy from branch (main, / root)
-3. Your tool is live at `https://yourusername.github.io/unstuck`

----

 ## Research basis

 ### Calm interventions